Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Input parameters

 In the case with three $b$- or light-jets, only the two hardest jets, as ordered in $p_T$, are included in the definition.
 The missing transverse momentum $p_{T}^{miss}$ originates solely from the anti-neutrino $\bar{\nu}_\ell$.
 This scale choice does not rely on identifying intermediate top-quark resonances and is therefore arguably more suited for the predictions with full off-shell effects included.
 We consider this scale setting to be the default setting in our complete LO and NLO calculations.

 We cluster all final state particles in the pseudorapidity range of $|\eta| <5$ into jets with the IR-safe {\it anti}$-k_T$ jet algorithm \cite{Cacciari:2008gp} where the resolution parameter $R$ is set to $R= 0.4$.
 While quarks and/or gluons are recombined into jets, leptons and photons are recombined into leptons, and quarks/gluons and photons are recombined into jets.
+From the experimental point of view the $b$-jet tagging algorithms are sensitive mainly to the absolute flavour and not to the charge of a single $b$-jet.
+For the jet flavour assignment we use, therefore, the so-called charge-blind scheme \cite{Bevilacqua:2021cit}.
+In short, for massless bottom quarks the important parton recombination rules are $bg \to b$, $\bar{b}g \to \bar{b}$ and $b\bar{b}\to g$.
+They are required to guarantee the IR-safety of the jet algorithm.
+Since we employ the charge-blind $b$-jet tagging, any combination that contains an even number of $b$ or $\bar{b}$ quarks should also be considered to carry zero flavour.
+Consequently, we also add the following recombination rules $bb\to g$ and $\bar{b}\bar{b}\to g$.
 As explained earlier, in the case of an additional photon in the final state, the resulting object containing a parton and a photon is classified as a photon if $z_\gamma > z_{\gamma,\text{cut}} = 0.7$ and as a hadronic jet otherwise.
 To assess the dependence on the $z_{\gamma,\text{cut}}$ cut, we have also generated results for $z_{\gamma,\text{cut}} = 0.5$ and $z_{\gamma,\text{cut}} = 0.9$.
 The obtained integrated cross-section predictions differed from the result generated with the default $z_{\gamma,\text{cut}} = 0.7$ setting by less than one per-mille.
 We observed differences of the same magnitude for the differential cross-section results we examined.

 To define the $pp \to \ell^-\bar{\nu}_\ell\,j_b j_b jj +X$ process, we require at least two $b$-jets, at least two light-jets, and one negatively charged lepton.
 All final states have to fulfil the subsequent selection criteria that mimic as closely as possible the ATLAS and the CMS detector acceptances.
 In particular, the charged lepton is required to have